renovatebot/renovate/docs/usage/self-hosted-experimental.md

 If set, Renovate will query this API for Merge Confidence data.

-If you use Mend Renovate Enterprise and:
+If you use the Mend Renovate Enterprise Edition (Renovate EE) and:

 - have a static merge confidence token that you set via `MEND_RNV_MC_TOKEN`
 - _or_ set `MEND_RNV_MC_TOKEN` to `auto`